 Verify your tracking preferences

-It's also a good idea to mention Sharetribe as one of the service used in your project, as members data are stored at Sharetribe.
+It's also a good idea to mention Sharetribe as one of the services used in your project, as members' data is stored at Sharetribe.

 We are unfortunately not able to help with your terms update but don't hesitate to contact someone with legal knowledge in your area.